-But, it is not THE market bottom but just a bear market rally because the stock market continues to go down since mid-August.
+But, it is not THE market bottom but just a bear market rally because the stock market has continued to go down since mid-August.

-Did I mention that he pulled out data to say that market would generally be up during years with mid-term elections?
+Did I mention that he pulled out data to say that the market would generally be up during years with mid-term elections?

 For a person who claims to be a value investor, Adam Khoo has a habit of predicting the market in the short term with technical analysis.

 He must have a very different definition of value investing from Warren Buffet.

-By the way, in 2021, a lot of economists and billionaire investors came on the TV and warned about high inflation and the stock market bubble.
+By the way, in 2021, a lot of economists and billionaire investors came on TV and warned about high inflation and the stock market bubble.

 The Fed even announced that it would start increasing interest rates in 2022.